dart-lang/site-www/src/language/callable-instances.md

 To allow an instance of your Dart class to be called like a function, implement the `call()` method.

-The `call()` method allows any class that defines it to emulate a function.
+The `call()` method allows an instance of any class that defines it to emulate a function.
 This method supports the same functionality as normal [functions][] such as parameters and return types.